cloud-bulldozer/perfscale-managed-services/README.md

 It will download the latest osde2e bits from github, compile the go code, execute the build of X clusters with a range of options, monitor the installation/ready status of the clusters, upload the resultant timeing data that is provided into Elasticsearch and then cleanup any non-errored clusters.
-Errored clusters are left to allow additional diagnosis
+Errored clusters are left to allow additional diagnosis.
+After each cluster installation, kubeconfig file for that cluster will be downloaded and located on its own folder.

 Example invocation: